Jollerprutt/proxmox-node/README.md

 | `Device` |/dev/sdb|/dev/sdb|/dev/sdb
 Note: If your choose to use a ZFS Raid change accordingly per node but retain the `Name` ID

+## LXC Installs

-PiHole LXC Container Proxmox CentOS7
+### 1. PiHole LXC Container - CentOS7

-Deploy an LXC container with the CentOS7 image..
-2G RAM, 8G storage, 2 CPU cores.
+Deploy an LXC container with the CentOS7 template image..
+512Mb RAM, 8G storage, 1 CPU cores.
 I added a DHCP reservation for a static IP.

 When at the console for the CentOS7 LXC instance:
 Install pihole..
 curl -sSL https://install.pi-hole.net | bash

+Open VPN Gateway